But he wasn't a match

 - "Romeo and Juliet" by Dire Straits, a song in which frontman Mark Knopfler recalls his failed romantic relationship with fellow musician Holly Vincent, after he found out about an interview in which she described her time with him in a very blunt and offhanded way.
 Hence the line "now you just say, 'oh, Romeo, yeah, you know I used to have a scene with him.'"

-- "You Oughta Know" by Alanis Morissette about her breakup with Full House star, Dave Coulier.
+- "You Oughta Know" by Alanis Morissette about her breakup with Dave Coulier.
+"Torch" is about Ryan Reynolds.

 - "Don't Speak" by No Doubt, written by lead singer Gwen Stefani about her breakup with lead bassist Tony Kanal.